PoloDB/PoloDB/README.md

 # Features

 - Simple/Lightweight/Easy to learn and use
-- Various languages binding
+- Various language bindings
-- Embedded(No standalone processes, no cross-process calls)
+- Embedded (No standalone processes, no cross-process calls)
 - No runtime dependency
 - NoSQL
 - MongoDB-like API